WaToArt/miru/Notes/logs.md

         - functions:
             - comparing dates
             - correct repo
-    - The those needs tests to be written
+    - These needs unit tests to be written.
+Keep focusing too much on writting them to work.

 - Important info from json to verify:
     "license": {